okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/activate-and-enable/index.md

 > **Note:** Only one Inline Hook can be associated with your Profile Enrollment policy at a time.

-#### Enable the Registration Inline Hook in Okta Classic
+#### Enable the Registration Inline Hook in Classic Engine

 <ApiLifecycle access="ea" />
-If you have an Okta Classic org, you must enable [self-service registration (SSR)](/docs/guides/set-up-self-service-registration/before-you-begin/) to implement a Registration Inline Hook.
+If you have a Classic Engine org, you must enable [self-service registration (SSR)](/docs/guides/set-up-self-service-registration/before-you-begin/) to implement a Registration Inline Hook.

 > **Note:** Self-service registration and Registration Inline Hooks are only supported with the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 2.9 or later.